syncfusion-content/uwp-docs/uwp/CellGrid/Styles-and-Formatting.md

 # Styles and Formatting in UWP Excel-like Grid

-This section explains about some of the `GridStyleInfo` properties which customizes the `SfCellGrid` and its inner elements(cell,row, column..)
+This section explains about some of the `GridStyleInfo` properties which customizes the `Excel-like Grid` and its inner elements(cell,row, column..)

 ## GridStyleInfo Overview

-SfCellGrid is a tabular representation of grid cells which contains data.
+The Excel-like Grid is a tabular representation of grid cells which contains data.
 Each cell contains unique information and can be displayed independently of other cells.
 `GridStyleInfo` objects are used to store information the appearance of a grid cell.
 So the attributes like Font, Background, Border,Alignment, CellValue and CellType etc. are all reflected in a single `GridStyleInfo` object.

-Every cell in a `SfCellGrid` may have such an object associated with it, giving the individual cell its unique appearance.
+Every cell in a `Excel-like Grid` may have such an object associated with it, giving the individual cell its unique appearance.
 It is not necessary that all cells should require fully populated `GridStyleInfo` objects stored in memory to function.

 ## Cell Background